Nitin001-yadav/ExpenseMangement/FinanceMangementWebapp/frontend/README.md

 Notes:
 - Image receipts are processed in-browser with Tesseract.js
 - PDF receipts are uploaded to backend and processed with pdf-parse
-- Sessions are used instead of JWTs (session cookie auth).
-Make sure frontend runs on localhost:3000 (dev) to match CORS proxy.
-- Improved UI with responsive layout and charts.